Explore Zanzibar's Rich Culture and Stunning Beaches: Your Ultimate Guide

 Prison Island, also known as Changuu Island, was never truly used as a prison, unlike the main island of Zanzibar.
 The prison, which was initially designed to confine slaves, was never finished, and the island eventually functioned as a yellow fever quarantine facility.
 The island's troubled past is long gone now, and tourists now flock there to experience its beautiful landscapes.

 A sizable colony of enormous Aldabra tortoises, some of which are over a century old, live on the island.
 These gentle giants may be fed by visitors, who can also engage with them and learn about their island-specific history.
-Zanzibar's underwater environment can be explored while snorkeling on the island's surrounding crystal-clear seas.
+You can explore Zanzibar’s underwater environment while snorkeling on the island’s surrounding crystal-clear seas.

 Experience the marine world on a snorkeling or diving tour